guidugli/ansible-role-fspart/README.md

 **Available variables are listed below, along with default values (see defaults/main.yml):**

+    fs_run_fix_permissions: yes

+If set to yes, it will run all filesystem permission and ownership checking and repairing.

     fs_world_writeable_fix_enabled: yes

-If set to true, the role will fix any file that can be written by everyone (others).
+If set to yes, the role will fix any file that can be written by everyone (others).

+    fs_log_files_fix_enabled: yes

+If set to yes, it will fix any file under /var/log that can be read/written by others, or that can be written by group.

+    fs_unowned_detection_enabled: yes

+If set to yes, it will stop the execution with an error if it finds files without owners.
+This only works if fs_run_fix_permissions is set to true.

+    fs_ungrouped_detection_enabled: yes

+If set to try, it will stop the execution with an error if it finds files without group.
+Only works if fs_run_fix_permissions is set to true.

+    #fs_world_writeable_excludes:
+    #  - /opt/var/log
+    #  - /opt/var/spool

+Specify which directories to exclude from the result.

+    #fspart_log_exception:
+    #  - /var/log
+    #  - /var/log/gdm
+    #  - /var/log/journal
+    #  - /var/log/btmp
+    #  - /var/log/journal/9ac3b4eccf62428bb4ae3d755c53b793
+    #  - /var/log/lastlog
+    #  - /var/log/wtmp

+List the log files to to be disconsidered when removing permissions.
+Log files should not allow any access to others and should not allow group to write to the file.

     fs_fstrim_timer_enabled: yes

-If set to true, fstrim.timer will be enabled and started
+If set to true, fstrim.timer will be enabled and started.

+    fs_disable_automount: yes

+If yes, disable automount.

     #fspart_cryptkeys_path: /etc/cryptkeys